Irreducible Bases and Subgroups of a Wreath Product in Applying to Diffeomorphism Groups acting on the M\"obius Band: Commutator subgroup and center of wreath product with non-faithful action

-This work strengthens previous results by the author \cite{SkVC} and will additionally consider a new class of groups.
+In this work, we strengthen and continue the previous results of the author \cite{SkVC} and will additionally consider a new class of groups.
 This class is precisely the \emph{wreath-cyclic} groups and will be denoted by $\Im $.
 Let $G \in \Im $, then this class is constructed by formula:

 where the orders of ${{C}_{{{i}_{j}}}}$ are denoted by ${{i}_{j}}$.

 It should be noted that at the end of this product, a semidirect product could arise with a given homomorphism $\phi $, which is defined by a free action on the set $\mathbb{Z}$.
 In other words, one would obtain a group of the form ${{\left( \prod\limits_{i=1}^{k}{{{G}_{i}}} \right)}^{n}}{{\ltimes }_{\phi }}\mathbb{Z}.$